Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/resetting-game.md

 4. Use your previously created function, `displayStats`, to update the DOM for the recently modified stat variables.
 5. Additionally, select all the cards that are on the page and flip them back.
     - The `lfz-card` images should be showing.
-    - You will want to remove the `hidden` class on all cards to set them back to their original states before the game has been played.
+    - You will want to remove the `hidden` class on all cards to set them back to their original states before the game was played.

 ### Design Docs